-LandFund’s farm management team has decades of experience and currently manages over 20,000 acres of farmland in the lower Mississippi River Valley.
+LandFund’s farm management team has decades of experience and currently manages 24,000 acres of farmland in the lower Mississippi River Valley.
 LandFund targets this region for its pricing fundamentals, abundant groundwater, improving crops yields, diverse crop mix, and low transportation costs to export markets.

 Over the past 20 years, row crop farmland has returned 11% on an annualized basis.
 Further, farmland returns have been non-correlated with major asset classes such as stocks and bonds.
 Investing in farmland can diversify returns, increase a portfolio’s Sharpe ratio, and improve portfolio efficiency.
 Click here to see 20 year correlation charts.